wistia/wistia-open-docs/_posts/embedding.md

 * **Use Videofoam:** If your site is built to be responsive, your videos should be too!
 Enabling this setting will make your videos responsive.

+## Popover Embed

+{% post_image hashed_id: 'c33b48a797eee9e15d9020b9be23d656111bbf21', class: 'center' %}

+The **Popover Embed** type is the lightbox video experience.
+The popover embed code creates either an image or text link.
+When clicked it will launch the lightbox with your video inside.

+{{ "Popover embeds cannot be used for SEO purposes, as Google will not index them." | note }}

+The **Embed Code** box at the top contains the HTML and javascript snippet you will place on your website to add the popover video link.

+The **Video Size** option controls how large the video will appear inside the lightbox.

+The **Launch with** option toggles between a *thumbnail image* and a *text link* for launching your popover video.

+The **Thumbnail Size** option, when you are using an image as your popover launch link, controls the dimensions of the thumbnail image that will appear on your site.

 ## Pasting your Embed Code onto Your Page

 Once you have copied the embed code, the next step is to paste it into your web